PyAr/CDPedia/README.md

 For example, let's suppose you want to create a DVD version of Spanish Wikipedia.
 Then, you need to be sure that there is configuration for `es` in the `languages.yaml` file, and for `dvd` (in the `es` section) in the `imagtypes.yaml` file.

-The next step is to run the CDPetron (for which you need to first create an activate a virtualenv):
+The next step is to run the CDPetron (for which you need to first create and activate a virtualenv):

     virtualenv --python=python3 venv
     source venv/bin/activate